 Part 3: Discussion

-An abstract or general discussion takes places on the topic given in the part 2 and this part lasts for 4-5 minutes.
+An abstract or general discussion takes place on the topic given in part 2 and this part lasts for 4-5 minutes.

 |Band Score||Skill Level||Details|

 The test-taker can use it an appropriate,